2.1 Copyright Basics

 Who owns a copyright?

-● For educators and academic librarians taking this course, it’s also worth noting: teachers, university faculty, and learners may or may not own and control copyright in the works they create in those capacities—that determination will depend on certain laws (such as work for hire in some instances) and on the terms of the employment or contractor agreement, university or school policies, and terms of enrollment at the particular institution.
+- For educators and academic librarians taking this course, it is also worth noting: teachers, university faculty, and learners may or may not own and control copyright in the works they create in those capacities — that determination will depend on certain laws (such as work-for-hire in some instances) and on the terms of the employment or contractor agreement, university or school policies, and terms of enrollment at the particular institution.

 Ownership and control of rights afforded by copyright laws are complicated and vary by jurisdiction.
 For more information, please see the additional resources.